Normani: Public image

 In 2019, The Guardian ranked her as one of the 25 greatest female pop-group performers of all time.
 Forbes placed her on their 30 under 30 list for 2020.
 In a 2019 cover story for Cosmopolitan, music journalist Clover Hope credited Normani with reviving pop music by "injecting some sorely needed fun" in a time when the musical landscape was consumed with singles that garnered attention "because of "hidden" messages about exes".
 Writing for The New York Times, Lindsay Zoladz stated that "Motivation" broke through the "depressive haze of contemporary pop radio" at the time.

 With her intensely choreographed dance routines, Normani has been cited as one of the artists instrumental in the revival of choreography-centric music videos in the late 2010s.
 Speaking on the state of dance and music in 2019, music choreographer JaQuel Knight stated "we have the City Girls putting it down for Miami, we have Atlanta bringing out so many different sounds, and then we have pop-stars; the Normani's are trying to bring dancing back into the industry."
-Normani has received praise for her dancing abilities from fellow artists Katy Perry, Rihanna, and Cardi B. WatchMojo placed her on their list of the "Top 20 Female Singers Who Can Dance".
-Further, Bustle declared that "there's virtually no better Gen Z dancer" than Normani.
+Normani has received praise for her dancing abilities from fellow artists Katy Perry, Rihanna, and Cardi B. Further, Bustle declared that "there's virtually no better Gen Z dancer" than Normani.
 While Natty Kasambala of Dazed, wrote "since the launch of her solo career, she's consistently set the bar for pop visuals with elaborate choreography, trendsetting fashion and infectious hooks that stop people in their tracks."

 Several of Normani's peers and contemporaries have cited her as an inspiration, including Zara Larsson, Lil Nas X, JoJo, Kelly Clarkson, CNCO, Becky G, Jessica Mauboy, WayV, and Dua Lipa.
 Drag queen June Jambalaya also named her as an inspiration for their career.